blepping/comfyui_jankdiffusehigh/README.md

 * `reference_sampler_opt`: Optional: Sampler used to generate the initial low-resolution reference.
 Only used if reference_image_opt is not connected.
 * `vae_opt`: Optional when vae_mode is set to `taesd`, otherwise this is the VAE that will be used for encoding/decoding images.
 If using TAESD, you will require the corresponding encoder (which I believe ComfyUI does not install by default).
 TAESD models go in `models/vae_approx`, you can find them here: https://github.com/madebyollin/taesd
 * `upscale_model_opt`: Optional: Model used for upscaling.
 When not attached, simple image scaling will be used.
 Regardless, the image will be scaled to match the size expected based on `scale_factor`.
 For example, if you use scale_factor 2 and a 4x upscale model, the image will get scaled down after the upscale model runs.
+* `input_params_opt`: Optional: Output from a `DiffuseHighParam` node.
+Allows connecting additional inputs that can't be specified by text (i.e. VAEs, upscale models and the like).
 * `yaml_parameters`: Optional: Allows specifying custom parameters via YAML.
 You can also override any of the normal parameters by key.
 This input can be converted into a multiline text widget.
 Note: When specifying paramaters this way, there is very little error checking.
 See below for some information about advanced parameters.

 #### Parameters